 Bus routes 16, 27, 72, 66 and 52 will take you to stop 博物院 (Bo Wu Yuan) which is in front of the museum.
 Bo Wu Yuan actually means museum.

-If coming from the YiJu Business Hotel you can catch bus 102 to stop 内蒙古饭店 (Nei Menggu Fan Dian) and then swap to one of the above buses (I think it was the 72).
+If coming from the YiJu Business Hotel you can catch bus 102 to stop 内蒙古饭店 (Nei Menggu Fan Dian).
+From there swap to one of the above buses.

 FYI – Nei Menggu is how you say Inner Mongolia in Chinese [Putong Hua (Mandarin)].